Port-Royal Abbey, Paris: Cistercian nuns and Jansenism

 As a result of this purchase, the Cistercian community of nuns was able to leave Port-Royal-des-Champs, thereby alleviating overcrowding and the risks of tuberculosis.
 In 1626, the abbey left the Cistercian Order and was placed under the authority of the Archdiocese of Paris.
 Sébastien Zamet, bishop of Langres, was one of the abbey's major advisors at the time and became its ecclesial protector.
 Angélique Arnauld retired in 1630.
 In addition to the urban monastery, the nuns established a further house of prayer, namely the Institut du Saint-Sacrement, which was officially recognized by church and state in 1633.
 It did not survive for long.
 When it merged again, the nuns of Port-Royal adopted the large red cross on the front of their scapulars.
 This adapted Cistercian habit became characteristic of Port-Royal.

 The original abbey became known as Port-Royal-des-Champs.
 It was at times deserted, at other times occupied by men attracted to the circles around Port-Royal-de-Paris.
 They called themselves solitaires.
 Some of the nuns later returned to Port-Royal-des-Champs, so that by 1648 there were two prioresses (one for each location), but one abbess.

 Both of the Port Royal abbeys were hotbeds of Jansenism, which embodied religious and political beliefs that were thought to be contrary to the interests of the monarchy and of the hierarchy of the Catholic Church.
 Angelique Arnault's younger brother, Antoine Arnault, was a theologian at the Sorbonne and a prominent Jansenist.
 He was expelled from the theological faculty for his beliefs.
 Jansenism was viewed as a threat or even heresy by much of the Roman Catholic hierarchy, especially the Jesuits.
-Since the Jansenists were also seen as threats to the monarchy, they were targeted by royal power.
+Since the Jansenists were also seen as threats to the monarchy, they were targeted by the royalty as well.